 LG: He was germ-phobic.

 NA: Totally.
 He was particular.
-We would go to fancy restaurants and he would order fruit salad and then pick at it… [Laughter] How did you two meet?
+We would go to expensive restaurants and he would order fruit salad and then pick at it… [Laughter] How did you two meet?

 LG: I’m pretty sure I met him here at the gallery on Madison Avenue.
 He came to my attention as a collector of Duchamp and Warhol, and we’d always been involved with Warhol.
 I think I sold him some paintings.
 But we didn’t really become close friends, I was just aware of his collection and his ambition as a collector.
 At a certain point we had a mutual friend, Daniel Wolf, who was really close to Robert and was involved in photography — as you probably know, he had a great photography collection.
 He knew I was working on this gallery in LA and I hadn’t really settled on a staff or director, and Daniel suggested that Shapazian would be a good guy to talk to.
 I was a little surprised because I’d always thought of him as kind of a well-to-do, not terribly… employable collector.
 But Daniel put us together and Robert warmed to the challenge of the gallery and we ended up having a long association.
 He worked for the gallery for ten years or longer, I can’t remember exactly.
 A significant period of time.

-NA: He had this super-ironic and wry sense of humor.
+NA: He had a super-ironic and wry sense of humor.

 LG: Yeah, he was hilarious.
 Very funny.
 And really smart.
 He was terrific.
 It was great to have such an eccentric, brilliant guy in the gallery.